 Below are some of the most important features you’ll need to look for before buying:

-1. Treatment time – Obviously you want the minimum required treatment time (unless you have some time to kill..).
+1. Treatment time – Obviously you want the minimum required treatment time (unless you have some extra time to kill…).
 Treatment time depends on one main thing: The treatment head size.

 The bigger the treatment head, the bigger area it covers and the less treatment time you’ll need.

-3. FDA Approval – Anyone with good hands can make a blue light therapy device.
+3. FDA Approval – Anyone with a good “set” of hands can make a blue light therapy device.
 I would want to know that someone checked the safety of my device and approved it.

-All 3 of the devices you’ll see below are FDA approved.
+The 2 devices I’ll recommend below are FDA approved.

 4. Price – I don’t know why, but the prices differ significantly.
+Amazon usually offers the best prices, and right now, for example, you can get the BQ Clear Rayz for a sale price.
 You’ll have to find the most effective blue light device for you, with a reasonable price to go with it.

-5. Warranty – What if you device suddenly stops working after 6 months?
+5. Warranty – What if your device suddenly stops working after 6 months?
 Or a year?
 Some companies offer 1 year warranty, others offer 2 years.
 Big difference.

-Blue Light Therapy Reviews – The Top 2
+Blue Light Therapy Reviews: The Top 2 Home Devices

 Baby Quasar Blue